Mosqlimate-project/imdc_template_2026/README.md

 ## Step-by-step tutorial on how to register your model

-Now that your repository is set up, and after providing the required information about your model in the repository README, make sure that all code related to your model is committed to it. <span style="color:red"><strong>If you want to register more than one model, be sure to repeat the step above for each one, so that they are in separate repositories.</strong></span>
+Now that your repository is set up, and after providing the required information about your model in the repository README, make sure that all code related to your model is committed to it. <span style="color:red"><strong>If you want to register more than one model, be sure to repeat the step above for each one, so that they are in separate repositories.</strong></span> The video tutorial for model submission is available [here](https://www.youtube.com/watch?v=0K3RfJhOYyM&list=PLh4FLfhFN5irN_IoZvy4c3cf4ZWrSWrwF&index=4).

 The model is registered through the platform’s interface.
 The first step, assuming you are already logged into the platform, is to click on the `Models` section in the navigation bar.
 This section is indicated by the arrow in the figure below: